Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Linear systems and their stability

-For the rest of the paper, we will be interested in systems $\Sigma(A,B)$ given by abstract Cauchy problems of the form where $A:D(A)\to X$ generates a $C_{0}$-semigroup $(T(t))_{t\ge0}$ and $B$ is an operator, which is possibly unbounded, acting on the input space $U$.
-The reason for allowing unbounded operators $B$ stems from the study of systems with boundary or point controls, e.g.\ \cite{JaZ12,TuW09}.
-Note that in contrast to the (in general unbounded) operator $A$, $B$ will always be defined on the ``full space'' $U$, and the ``unboundedness'' is only reflected in the norm on the image space.
-To clarify the precise assumptions on $B$, let us recall a solution concept for \eqref{eq:Linear_System}: Consider the function $x$ (formally) given by
+where $B$ is an operator, which is possibly unbounded, acting on the input space $U$.
+The reason for allowing unbounded operators $B$ stems from the study of systems with boundary or point controls \cite{JaZ12,TuW09}.
+In contrast to the (in general unbounded) operator $A$, $B$ will always be defined on the ``full space'' $U$, and the ``unboundedness'' is only reflected in the norm on the image space.

+To clarify the precise assumptions on $B$, let us recall a solution concept for \eqref{eq:Linear_System}.
+Consider the function $x$ (formally) given by

 for any $x_{0}\in X$ and $u\in L_{\mathrm{loc}}^{1}(\R_{\ge0},U)$.
-If $x$ maps $[0,\infty)$ to $X$, then we call $x$ the \emph{mild solution} of \eqref{eq:Linear_System}.
+If $x$, which we denote also $\phi(\cdot,x_0,u)$, maps $[0,\infty)$ to $X$, then we call $x$ the \emph{mild solution} of \eqref{eq:Linear_System}.
 If $B$ is a bounded operator in the sense that $B\in L(U,X)$, then \eqref{eq:mild} indeed defines such mild solution.
 For more general operators $B$, suitable properties are required, in particular such that the integral in \eqref{eq:mild} is well-defined in $X$ for all $t>0$ and inputs $u$ from a space of $U$-valued (equivalence classes of) functions such as $L^{q}(0,\infty;U)$.